On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Introduction

 We shall deal with two types of {\em finite minimal attractors}: ordinary {\em attracting periodic orbits}, and the ones that contain at least one point of the exceptional set $\cc_f$: the {\em attracting periodic-like orbits}.

+When we modify the eigenvalues $\lambda_2<\lambda_3<0<\lambda_1$ of the geometric Lorenz attractor \cite{ACT}, replacing the usual expanding condition $\lambda_3+\lambda_1>0$ by a contracting condition $\lambda_3+\lambda_1<0$, it gives rise to a flow that induces a one-dimensional map called contracting Lorenz map.

-A {\em contracting Lorenz map} is an orientation preserving $C^2$ local diffeomorphism $f:[0,1]\setminus\{c\}\to[0,1]$, $0< c< 1$, such that $0$ and $1$ are fixed points and $f$ has no repelling fixed points in $(0,1)$.
-If such a map is $C^3$ with negative Schwarzian derivative and has no periodic attractors, we show that it has only a single attractor whose basin of attraction has full Lebesgue measure.
+We then define a {\em contracting Lorenz map} as an orientation preserving $C^2$ local diffeomorphism $f:[0,1]\setminus\{c\}\to[0,1]$, $0< c< 1$, such that $0$ and $1$ are fixed points and $f$ has no repelling fixed points in $(0,1)$.
+If such a map is $C^3$ with negative Schwarzian derivative and has no periodic-like attractors, we show that it has only a single attractor whose basin of attraction has full Lebesgue measure.

-Notice that our result extends the one in \cite{StP}, as we do not require the non-flatness condition on the critical point, and such a condition is implicitly assumed in Lemma 3.36 in that work.
+Notice that our result extends the one in \cite{StP}, as we do not require the non-flatness condition of the critical point, and such a condition is implicitly assumed in Lemma 3.36 in that work.

 \begin{maintheorem} Let $f$ be a $C^3$ contracting Lorenz map $f:[0,1]\setminus\{c\}\to[0,1]$, $c\in(0,1)$, with negative Schwarzian derivative.
 If $f$ does not have periodic-like attractors, then $f$ has an attractor $A$ such that $\omega_f(x)=A$ for almost every $x\in[0,1]$.
 In particular, $\leb(\beta_{f}(A))=1$.